-Two budding students from St Hilda’s School were awarded first place at a statewide school science competition for a robot designed to detect signs of life underneath rubble following a destructive natural disaster event.
+Two budding students from St Hilda’s School were awarded first place at a statewide school science competition for a robot designed to detect signs of life underneath rubble following a destructive natural disaster event, as part of their STEAM Program.

 Year 3 students, Hannah Baird and Georgia Bos placed first in the Engineering and Technology category for their creation at the Queensland Science Contest, and now qualify for the National BHP Foundation Science and Engineering Awards.